johnhenry/fileable/readme.md

 ### Directive: CLEAR

-The CLEAR is used to delete files and folders.
+The CLEAR directive is used to delete files and folders.

 See the above Clear component for an example.